venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/2_Linux_Terminal.md

 * Deletes the specified folder
   * Ex. `rmdir build`
 * Short for "remove directory"
+* `-p` flag deletes parent folders
 * Will not work if folder contains any items
-* `-p` flag deletes parent folders
-* Delete non-empty folders with `--ignore-fail-on-non-empty`

 </div>
 </div>